 It’s like going to a takeaway, putting a load of coppers down on the counter and looking longingly at the server in the hopes they’ll take pity on you and give you a full meal.

-Barcelona are unbeaten across the Brazilian’s five appearances for the club so far.
-That’s right, he’s still on their books.
-Currently on loan at Sivasspor, the former home of ‘The Original Douglas’, Cicinho.
+Barcelona actually went unbeaten across the Brazilian’s five appearances for the club.
+He eventually left for Besiktas in 2019, after a loan at Sivasspor, the former home of ‘The Original Douglas’, Cicinho.

 What’s that?
 He was already nearly 31 when he signed a four-year deal with the club?
 Oh dear.

-A pretty good footballer, but one worthy of being loaned by Barça as a 27-year-old while on the books of Cruzeiro?
+A pretty good footballer, but one worthy of being loaned in by Barca as a 27-year-old while on the books of Cruzeiro?
 Perhaps not.

 Barcelona loaned Edgar Davids the following year, so perhaps they were just in that phase everyone has where they have a weird obsession with long-haired guys.